vivirenremoto/Unreal-Redirect-Link-Fixer/README.md

 7. Select the folder with the chrome extension
 8. Done!
 You can click an external link from any asset without the warning redirect

-Note: If the step 7 fails, maybe you need to go inside My Documents/Unreal-Redirect-Link-Fixer-main/Unreal-Redirect-Link-Fixer-main
+Note: If the step 7 fails, maybe you need to go inside:
+My documents/Unreal-Redirect-Link-Fixer-main/Unreal-Redirect-Link-Fixer-main